pastahito/collaborative-lists/README.md

 Useful for holding brainstormings, making online surveys or as a simple to-do list.

-It's built with React, Redux, RethinkDB and Socket.io.
+It's built with RethinkDB, Redux, React and Socket.io.

 *The project is still under development.*